< Back to Glossary

 What problems can occur in transaction monitoring?

-The first is that the TMS system may flag too many transactions that do not warrant manual review.
+A TMS system may flag too many transactions that do not warrant manual review.
 These are known as false positives.
 This slows down investigation teams attempting to catch genuine criminals, increasing operational costs as a result.

 Fewer than 1% of flagged transactions ordinarily result in escalation.
 As such, an enterprise must regularly review its TMS to address the number of false positives while also making its system robust enough to catch questionable transactions.